 Ask those with experience in placing microphones for piano recording and the chances are you will hear of it being an art form rather than a reproducible technique.
 There is truth in that – as the variables are enormous.
-On the other hand there are some tried and tested methods, or rather some useful guidelines; here are some of our experiences with a decent grand piano – we have not yet sufficient experience with an upright – but our one experiment (24Nov2017) – open lid, Neumann pair – worked really well, details soon.
+On the other hand there are some tried and tested methods, or rather some useful guidelines; here are some of our experiences with a decent grand piano – we have not yet sufficient experience with an upright – but our one experiment (24Nov2017) – open lid, Neumann pair – worked really well.

 For jazz groups and for gigs where instrument sound separation is required for later mastering, close ‘miking’ is essential – but might not be best for smoothness and ambience suited to quieter or classical music situations.
 Under those conditions, a pair of mics at a half to one meter distance (fully open lid) will give very decent results.
 However, if there risks to be people noise, then closer placement might still be necessary.